-Campus Office Hours each Tuesday (10AM to 2PM) and Wednesday (10AM to 12:30PM or later depending on meeting schedule).
+Campus Office Hours each Tuesday (10AM to 2PM or later depending on meetings and other courses).
+3rd Monday of each month at EpiCenter (10AM to 2PM).
+Other campus days will vary.
 Please call or email for an appointment.

-Virtual Office Hours via Zoom each Wednesday - 11:30AM to 12:30PM at https://spcollege.zoom.us/j/92739011829
+Virtual Office Hours via Zoom each Wednesday - 11:30AM to 12:30PM at https://spcollege.zoom.us/j/93345585573

 Want to meet or Zoom another day or time?
-Just call or email to make an appointment that fits our schedules.
+Just call or email to make an appointment that fits both our schedules.